Cole Stockton: Tranmere Rovers

 Stockton signed a new long-term deal on 26 August 2014, keeping him at the club until the summer of 2017.
 Four days later he scored two goals against Morecambe as Tranmere won the game 2–1; manager Rob Edwards commented that Stockton was in good form but was "frustrating at times" due to his slow "progress in his game and his ability and touch".
 On 3 January, Stockton scored a late goal against Premier League side Swansea City as Tranmere lost 6–2 and were knocked out of FA Cup; manager Micky Adams had commented before the game that "the likes of Max Power and Cole Stockton can show people they are good players".
 However, the following month he was ruled out of action for six weeks after undergoing a hernia operation.
 He ended the 2014–15 season with six goals in nineteen starts and eight substitute appearances as Rovers were relegated out of the Football League.

 He enjoyed a good pre-season and went into the 2015–16 campaign as manager Gary Brabin's only target man striker.
 Despite this, on 18 September he joined Paul Carden's National League rivals Southport on a three-month loan deal.
 He made his debut for the "Sandgrounders" the following day against FC Halifax Town, and scored a goal in a 2–2 draw.
 On 3 October, he scored both of Port's goals in a 2–1 victory at Woking.
 He played two games for Tranmere after returning from Haig Avenue.
 On 17 March 2016, he joined League Two side Morecambe on an initial 28-day loan.
 He remained at the Globe Arena until the end of the 2015–16 season, scoring two goals in seven games.

-On July 2016, he re-joined Morecambe on loan ahead of the 2016–17 season.
+In July 2016, he re-joined Morecambe on loan ahead of the 2016–17 season.
 He scored ten goals in twenty-six games for the "Shrimps", before he returned to Tranmere in January.
 He went on to help Rovers secure a place in the play-offs with a second-place finish, scoring five goals in sixteen league games, as well as four appearances and five goals in the FA Trophy after he scored a hat-trick in a 5–1 win over Barrow.
 He then scored two goals in a 5–2 aggregate victory over Aldershot Town in the play-off semi-finals.
 He went on to play in the play-off final defeat to Forest Green Rovers at Wembley Stadium, missing three second half chances – "denied by a brilliant low saved" from goalkeeper Sam Russell, missing an open goal, and having a glancing header go wide of the post.
 Manager Micky Mellon was disappointed to lose Stockton after he chose to leave the club on a free transfer.